ludup/universal-authenticator-api/README.md

 Call the authenticate method with some authorization text to display to the user, and optionally a binary payload to use as the authentication challenge.

 ```
-boolean authenticated = uac.authenticate("Do you want to login to My Web Server?");
+uac.authenticate("Do you want to login to My Web Server?");
 ```

 The user will be prompted via the app to authorize the access attempt.
-When the user approves the request, the app signs the binary payload with its private key, which is verified by the API before returning a boolean result.
-If the method returns true, then authentication is safe, and you can log in the user to your solution.
-If false, the user has rejected the attempt, and login should not continue.
+When the user approves the request, the app signs the binary payload with its private key, which is verified by the API before returning.
+If the method returns without an exception, then authentication is safe, and you can log in the user to your solution.
+Otherwise an exception is raised with more context as to why the authentication failed.
+For example. the user has rejected the attempt, and login should not continue.

+I have implemented a full consumer example at https://github.com/ludup/universal-authenticator-consumer